dhgrs/chainer-VQ-VAE/README.md

 # TODO
 - [x] upload generated sample
 - [x] using GPU fot generating
-    - Now only CPU is used for generating.
 - [x] descritized mixture of logistics
 - [ ] Parallel WaveNet